mymonero/mymonero-app-js/docs/ROADMAP.md

 * Mobile app for iOS and Android (current priority)

 * (Possibly after refactors to wallet2.cpp) Binding (via node-gyp in JS) directly to official Monero lib wallet code [1], so that
-	* current JS reimplementation may be scrapped,
+	* we can scrap the current JS reimplementation of Monero, including emscripten-compiled CryptoNote utils,

-	* we automatically keep up-to-date with baseline project's new features and protocol updates, and
+	* we can automatically keep up-to-date with baseline project's new features and protocol updates, and

 	* gain performance improvements, etc.